nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-1. If there is task associated with the number:
+1. If there is task associated with the number `1`:

 ```console
 Nice!
 I have marked this task as done:
     [T][✓][MEDIUM] CS2103T iP
 ```

-2. If there is no task associated with the number:
+2. If there is no task associated with the number `1`:

 ```console
 The task number is not found